Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Free zone companies wishing to sell directly into the UAE mainland market are required to appoint a mainland distributor or establish a separate mainland entity.
 This is a common structure for businesses that combine re-export operations with domestic sales.

-Annual licence renewal is required, and businesses must maintain valid office arrangements within the free zone to retain their licence status.
+Annual license renewal is required, and businesses must maintain valid office arrangements within the free zone to retain their license status.

 Profit Margins and Re-Export Potential